kgateway-dev/kgateway/docs/content/security/opa/_index.md

 ### Setup

-First, setup OPA as a validating web hook.
+First, set up OPA as a validating webhook.
 In this mode, OPA validates the Kubernetes objects before they are visible to the controllers that act on them (Gloo in our case).

 You can use the [setup.sh](setup.sh) script for that purpose.